Biosafety: In medicine, healthcare settings and laboratories

 Biosafety has its risks and benefits.
 All stakeholders must try to find a balance between cost-effectiveness of safety measures and use evidence-based safety practices and recommendations, measure the outcomes and consistently reevaluate the potential benefits that biosafety represents for human health.

 Biosafety level designations are based on a composite of the design features, construction, containment facilities, equipment, practices and operational procedures required for working with agents from the various risk groups.

+In particular, there is a concern that so-called "gain-of-function research" can pose risks regarding biosafety and biosecurity.

 Classification of biohazardous materials is subjective and the risk assessment is determined by the individuals most familiar with the specific characteristics of the organism.
 There are several factors taken into account when assessing an organism and the classification process.